 Get or set raw HTML value.
 Value is not parsed.
+After HTML insertion, document is not prepared for editing () is not called).

 If you are not sure which one to use, html() will most likely be the answer.

 update()

 Update the value of the element replaced by WYMeditor and the value of the HTML source textarea.